-- You try to hold the conversation in a corner of a room where other people are present. - You leave the door open if you are in a room on your own. - Another team member knows where you are. - You do not promise confidentiality.
+- You try to hold the conversation in a corner of a room where other people are present. - You leave the door open if you are in a room on your own. - Another team member knows where you are.

-Consideration should be given to how many workers should be involved with a group and whether they should be male or female workers, or both.
-See section 3.1.1 for recommended ratios.
-A couple or immediate family members should be considered to count as only one person when planning events or activities and the distribution of workers through different groups; for example if a couple or immediate family members want to work together then a third person will need to be assigned to that group.
-Wherever possible couples or people who are related to each other should work with separate groups.
+Consideration should be given to how many workers should be involved with the group and whether they should be male or female workers, or both.
+See section 3.11 for recommended ratios.
+A married couple, or two members of the same family should be considered to count as only one person when considering the distribution of workers through different groups.
+If a married couple want to work together then a third person will need to be assigned to that group.